 And the mainstream health and fitness scene wasn’t doing me any favours either.

 I thought I was doing all the right things, but something was missing.

 I was taught that to develop a body that performed well I needed to do:

-Strength training: involving weight lifting, Kettlebells, so I could lift heavy objects and look rugged like a lumberjack
+Strength training: involving weight lifting and kettlebells, so I could lift heavy objects and look rugged like a lumberjack;

-Body weight exercises: involving handstands, exercises on the rings and convict conditioning, so I could post impressive pictures on Instagram
+Body weight exercises: involving handstands, rings work and convict conditioning, so I could post impressive pictures on Instagram;

 All jokes aside these are all excellent and helpful physical disciplines that I still practice today, but something was still missing.

 While I was improving with each of these activities …

 - My arms and legs felt relatively strong and flexible, and my mind was becoming more calm.